-Take that decision to your hotel too.
+Use that fitness focused mentality at your hotel.
 I try to book my rooms on the 3rd or 4th floor so I can take the stairs instead of the elevator.
-Taking the stairs to your room multiple times a day ends up being a mini workout and is a great healthy travel habit to get into.
+Staying fit while travelling is a breeze when you're taking the stairs to your room multiple times a day.
+It honestly ends up being a mini workout.

 2. Walk and Bike

 If your destination offers a bike share program or your hotel includes bikes, take advantage!
 Many times it was quicker for us to bike than to take public transportation or Uber.
-If you aren't comfortable biking around a city yet book a bike tour.
+If you aren't comfortable biking around a city, book a bike tour.
 These tours cater to all levels of bikers and typically choose bike friendly routes.
-A great way to get your feet wet and ready to start biking all over town!
-A 20 minute bike ride at a moderate pace will burn around 150 calories!
+A great way to get your feet wet and ready to start biking all over town.
+A 20 minute bike ride at a moderate pace will burn around 150 calories.

 Chances are you will be at your destination before you know it with all the things to look at on the way.
-Besides staying healthy while travelling another benefit to walking and biking is you will get a much better sense of the city layout vs. being underground in the metro and zipping around in a taxi.
+Besides staying healthy while travelling, another benefit to walking and biking is you'll get a much better sense of the city layout vs. being underground on the metro and zipping around in a taxi.

 3. Get Your Morning Workout In

-Healthy Travel Tips - How to Eat Healthy While Traveling
+Tips for How to Eat Healthy While Traveling

 4. Replace A Few Meals With A Green Juice

 One of my easiest healthy travel tips is to pack powdered greens.
 I replace a few afternoon meals with a green juice and give my body a break from digesting heavy meals.
-If you are in a city that has a juice spot even better!
-Choosing a juice over a meal not only is healthier and will leave you feeling lighter but can also be enjoyed on the run while you are walking to your next destination.
+If you're in a city that has a juice spot, even better.
+Choosing a juice over a meal not only is healthier and will leave you feeling lighter but can also be enjoyed on the run while dashing to your next destination.

 5. Food Markets and Farmer's Markets